mmisw/mmiorr-docs/docs/introduction.md

 that provides a single access point to work on semantic content.
 Here, ontology providers and users can collaborate to create, host, annotate, share, and use ontologies of relevance to their science community.

+Funding for the latest modifications to the ORR software has been provided by the EarthCube X-DOMES Project[2].

 The ORR has several deployments.
 The first of these was the [MMI ORR](https://mmisw.org), and some older documentation uses this name to refer to the software system, the deployed service, or both.
 (In this document we use "ORR", "ORR software", or "ORR system" to refer to the software,